-Even if it’s not snowing when you start your shoot, it might be later, and an unexpected gust of wind could blow snowflakes onto the lens at any moment.
+Even if it’s not snowing when you start your shoot, it might be later.
+An unexpected gust of wind could blow snowflakes onto the lens at any moment.

 The right time of day.

-The light bouncing off the snow is going to be pretty harsh during the midday hours, so for softer effects, shoot during early morning and/or late afternoon.
-You can also shoot from a low angle, to help decrease the amount of glare in your frame.
+The light bouncing off the snow is going to be pretty harsh during the midday hours.
+For softer effects, shoot during early morning or late afternoon.
+You can also shoot from a low angle to help decrease the amount of glare in your frame.

 Use a lens hood.

-A lens hood isn’t included with all cameras, but can help prevent extreme glare, and provides some extra protection for your lens from the elements.
+A lens hood isn’t included with all cameras, but can help prevent extreme glare.
+It provides some extra protection for your lens from the elements.